 We would love to have a crystal ball, but 'unforeseen' costs are just that!
 Your host/guide is there to assist with any difficulties which may crop up.

 Your airline determines your maximum luggage weight allowed.
 If you are travelling on an international airline, and include some domestic flights during your holiday, then it is wise to use the lesser amount allowed so you won't end up paying excess luggage fees.
+Remember you always come home with more than what you left with.

-As our tours range from cycling to relaxing on a barge our packing lists are varied!
+As our tours range from cycling to relaxing on a barge our packing lists are varied.
 Also, much depends on the season and climate of the countries you visit.
 Make sure you check the tour description(s) on our website, also the Tour Information Pack which will be sent to you before you depart.
 There will be suggested/required items in your information pack.

 Using layers is a great way to adapt to changing temperatures, so an undervest, t-shirt or shirt, light woollen jacket and a warm coat would cover almost every climate.
 A small fold-up umbrella is useful in changing seasons, also a rain jacket which folds up into a small bag can become a treasured item if you hit some bad weather.

 Please check with your Doctor for any prescription restrictions there may be on your medication in the countries you will be visiting.
 If you are bringing any medication ensure that you have a Doctors letter with you in case it is needed at security at the airport.
+Your medication needs to be in it's original packaging if possible to avoid confusion and an easy transition through customs.

 It is your responsibility to ensure that your luggage is secured, and whilst we endeavour to keep your luggage secure at all times, we will not be held responsible for stolen or lost luggage.
 Your travel insurance should cover any damage or losses.
+Keep your main valuables in your carry on, like phones, laptops etc.

 Make sure you have your name and travel destinations on all bags.